bellalee23/bellalee23/README.md

 Columbus Academy '26

-Confused high schooler dabbling in Java and Ruby
+Currently dabbling in Java and Ruby

 <!--
 **bellalee23/bellalee23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.